webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

       --qaDebugImageDiff                    if specified, will write crawl.png,
                                             replay.png and diff.png for each pag
                                             e where they're different  [boolean]
+      --httpBasicAuth                       The colon separated username and pas sword to use when prompted for HTTP Basic Authentication credentials, e.
+                                            g. jane:abc123              [string]
       --config                              Path to YAML config file
 ```